-Americans Love M.D.
+- Americans Love M.D.
 Geist: M.D.
-Geist would've been another forgotten one-shot OVA from The Eighties had it not been for its success in America.
+Geist would've been another forgotten one-shot OVA from The '80s had it not been for its success in America.
 The director's cut of the original and the sequel were actually funded by Central Park Media.

 Kageyama: I can't believe you guys remember MD Geist.
 I barely remember MD Geist, and I did the song for it!

-Ear Worm: Merciless Soldier and Violence of the Flame will embed themselves within your head with the speed and permanence of a cocaine-fuelled brain tumor.
+- Ear Worm: Merciless Soldier and Violence of the Flame will embed themselves within your head with the speed and permanence of a cocaine-fueled brain tumor.